-1332 F.2.d Implementation Recommendations - New Technology
+F.2.d Implementation Recommendations - New Technology

-1333 The implementation of technology solutions for a CCN system falls in two different categories: 1334 Data Reconciliation and New Technologies.
-This section outlines the necessary considerations 1335 for developing new technologies to support managing the CCN courses and supporting the 1336 processes critical to implementing this system in a streamlined and efficient fashion.
-1337
+The implementation of technology solutions for a CCN system falls into two different categories: Data Reconciliation and New Technologies.
+This section outlines the necessary considerations for developing new technologies to support managing the CCN courses and supporting the processes critical to implementing this system in a streamlined and efficient fashion.